spyder-ide/spyder-env-manager/CONTRIBUTING.md

 ## Deploying

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in `CHANGELOG.md`).
 Then edit `spyder_env_manager/__init__.py` and update the plugin version and run:

 ```bash